kgateway-dev/kgateway/docs/content/operations/upgrading/upgrade_steps.md

 {{% /notice %}}

 {{% notice note %}}
-During the upgrade, a Kubernetes Job named `gateway-certgen` is created to generate a certificate for the validation webhook.
-A
-`ttlSecondsAfterFinished` value is set on the job so that it is cleaned up automatically, but because this setting is still in
+The upgrade creates a Kubernetes Job named `gateway-certgen` to generate a certificate for the validation webhook.
+The job contains the `ttlSecondsAfterFinished` value so that the cluster cleans up the job automatically, but because this setting is still in
 Alpha, your cluster might ignore this value.
-In this case, you might have an issue while upgrading in which the upgrade attempts to change the `gateway-certgen` job, but the update fails because the job is immutable.
+In this case, you might have an issue while upgrading in which the upgrade attempts to change the `gateway-certgen` job, but the change fails because the job is immutable.
 To fix this issue, you can delete the job, which already completed, and re-apply the upgrade.
 {{% /notice %}}